-Presentational Acting Style
+6. Presentational Acting Style

 Movements and gestures were more stylised and dramatic than one might ordinarily expect in a modern naturalistic or realistic drama, speech patterns were heightened for dramatic effect, and the use of conventions such as the aside, prologue, epilogue and word puns directly connected characters to the audience watching.
-The aside, the prologue, the soliloquy and the epilogue were all variations on a characters’ direct address to the audience when staged.
+The aside, the prologue, the soliloquy and the epilogue were all variations on a character’s direct address to the audience when staged.

-Play Within A Play
+8. Play Within A Play

-One of the most famous examples of this convention occurs in Hamlet, when the title character is convinced his uncle Claudius murdered his father for the throne.
+One of the most famous examples of this convention occurs in Hamlet when the title character is convinced his uncle Claudius murdered his father for the throne.
 So Hamlet organises an out-of-town troupe of performers to attend one evening and perform a play before King Claudius that involves the same plot line as the events in the larger play (murder of a King), but in a different setting … all to let Claudius know Hamlet is on to him!

-However, Elizabethan costumes were often rich and colorful, with a character’s status in society being denoted by their costume, alone.
+However, Elizabethan costumes were often rich and colourful, with a character’s status in society being denoted by their costume, alone.
 There were no stage lights of any kind, with plays strictly performed during daylight hours.
 A simple balcony at the rear of the stage could be used for scenes involving fantastical beings, Gods or Heaven, while a trap door in the stage floor could also be used to drop characters into Hell or raise characters up from beneath.

 Lear wore leather pants, large leather boots and an armless t-shirt emblazoned with a huge Union Jack.
 He was Johhny Rotten from the Sex Pistols in an Elizabethan drama.
 It was easy to dress Lear’s three daughters in a variety of 70s punk outfits.
-The slutty, bitchiness of the older sisters Goneril and Regan were expressed through colored hairstyles, heavy make-up, tartan skirts, stockings and high leather boots.
+The anti-authoritarian bitchiness of the older sisters Goneril and Regan was expressed through coloured hairstyles, heavy make-up, tartan skirts, stockings and high leather boots.

 Shakespeare is rarely performed today in Elizabethan costumes.
 Directors find an angle from which to address the play, often modernising the setting, usually finding a recent parallel that fits so snugly, dialogue remains exactly as Shakespeare wrote it.
 High school students can have lots of fun with a modern audience in the use of the aside, even breaking the fourth wall completely and running through the house (that would be the theatre term “house”, meaning audience, not your own house!).
-Experimenting how to perform a soliloquy without allowing your audience to fall asleep is a challenge, too.
+Experimenting with how to perform a soliloquy without allowing your audience to fall asleep is a challenge, too.
 Contemporary costumes worn by students can be symbolic, home-made, found in op-shops, non-naturalistic etc.